 Sentiment analysis is the automated process of identifying and classifying subjective information in text data.
 This might be an opinion, a judgment, or a feeling about a particular topic or product feature.

-The most common type of sentiment analysis is ‘polarity detection’ and involves classifying statements as positive, negative or neutral.
-A polarity sentiment analysis model, for example, automatically tags this tweet as positive:
+The most common type of sentiment analysis is ‘polarity detection’ and involves classifying statements as Positive, Negative or Neutral.

 Connect sentiment analysis tools directly to your social platforms , so you can monitor your tweets as and when they come in, 24/7, and get up-to-the-minute insights from your social mentions.